Professor Erik Inglis Garners NEH Support for Medieval Art History Research

 Fouquet was a preeminent 15th-century artist famous for painting buildings such as the Notre-Dame Cathedral in Paris.
 Inglis explains that at the outset, there was nothing particularly remarkable about medieval artists who painted buildings—except that the cathedral was already 200 years old.

-“It occured to me that 200 years is a very long time.
+“It occurred to me that 200 years is a very long time.
 So, if Fouquet was painting a building that was quite old, perhaps he was interested in it historically, and its age mattered to him,” Inglis says.
 His book, Jean Fouquet and the Invention of France: Art and Nation after the Hundred Years War, came out in 2011, and around that time Inglis began collecting evidence to support his theory that medieval people were indeed curious about and appreciated art from before their time.

 This is notable because the discipline of art history emerged in Europe just after the Middle Ages, during the Renaissance.
 That means that there was no genre of art historical literature in the Middle Ages.
 “You can’t look in a book and see what they wrote about art history,” he says.